Today at Kauai Aadheenam

 Satguru Bodhinatha Veylanswami gives his weekly upadesha in Kadavul Temple at Kauai’s Hindu Monastery in Hawaii.
 It is part of a series of talks elaborating on the inspired teachings of Satguru Śivaya Subramuniyaswami as found in his book Merging With Śiva.

-The Lotus of the Heart, Part One Read More »
+Darshan, Grace of the Guru, Part One Read More »

 Scroll to Top